Understanding BEC in FPV Drone Flight Controllers and ESC

 • UBECs are more power-efficient.

-• UBECs can typically provide a higher current safely.
+• UBECs typically support higher current outputs safely.

-If your ESC lacks a BEC, an external UBEC can power your electronics.
-Connect the UBEC’s input cable to the LiPo battery and the output to the RX and FC.
-This requires no changes to the ESC connection.
+If your ESC lacks a BEC, an external UBEC can be used to power your electronics.
+Simply connect the UBEC’s input cable to the LiPo battery and its output to your receiver and flight controller, without altering the ESC connection.

-However, if you wish to power your FC and RX with a UBEC, and your ESCs already have built-in BECs, you must disable those BECs by removing the red wire (5V) from the ESC’s servo lead.
+However, if you’re integrating a UBEC in a setup where your ESCs already have built-in BECs, you’ll need to disable those by disconnecting the red wire (5V) from the ESC’s servo lead.

 Linear BEC vs. Switching BEC

-Linear BECs, typically built into ESCs, convert excess voltage to heat to reduce the main LiPo voltage to 5V.
-This method isn’t particularly efficient, especially with higher input voltages or larger current draws, leading to wasted power and potential overheating.
+BECs can be either linear or switching.
+Linear BECs, often found in ESCs, dissipate excess voltage as heat to step down the LiPo voltage to 5V.
+This is not particularly efficient, especially at higher voltages or with significant current draws, as it can lead to wasted power and overheating: https://oscarliang.com/linear-regulator-vs-switching-regulator/)

 Linear BEC VS Switching BEC

-I’ve personally used a 4S setup on my Blue series ESC with its built-in BEC to power my FC and RX without issues, despite the ESC warming up a bit.
-Adequate airflow is crucial here.
+From personal experience, I’ve run a 4S setup on my Blue series ESC with its built-in BEC to power my flight controller and receiver without any issues, though the ESC does get warm.
+Proper airflow is essential in such configurations.

 Conclusion

-In conclusion, whether you opt for a UBEC, BEC, or ESC with a built-in BEC, understanding these components’ roles and limitations is key to a reliable and efficient power system for your drone.
+Whether you choose a UBEC, a BEC, or an ESC with an integrated BEC, understanding these components’ functions and limitations is crucial for developing a reliable and efficient power system for your drone.

 Leave a Comment